apoapse1/Librum-for-Skyrim-VR/README.md

 6. **PSDI Menu.** Activate the mod.
 7. **SoT Sleeping Encounters.** Uncheck "Allow Drowsy Effect".
 8. **Spell Research.** Import spells.
 It takes a bit to import everything, several pop ups will appear, hit Yes for all.
 9. **SunHelm.** Activate the mod.
-If desired, change "Widget Display Type" in _Display and Notifications_ tab (I use "Alpha/Color Based").
+Cannibalism is enabled by default, if you don't want it please disable it.
 10. **Tentapalooza.** I am working on a script to apply these settings automatically.
 For now, when you use a Tentapalooza tent, change its corresponding setting in this menu to Rain and Snow.
 11. **Trade & Barter.** Under _Barter Rates_, set "Barter Presets" -> "Hardcore".
 12. **Vigor.** Start the mod.